qpep3b/react-recrud/README.md

-# crud-react-table
+# react-recrud

-Table widget for crud operations based on `react-table` package
+Table providing CRUD operations with RESTful API based on `react-table`

 ## Usage
-Let's imagine that you have Rest API server responding with following schema on `GET` some `/items` location
+Let's imagine that you have RESTful API server responding with following schema on `GET` some `/items` location
 ```ts
 interface PaginatedResponse<T> {
     results: T[]